mohamaddirani/MSc-FInal-Project/README.md

 # MSc Final Project: Multi-Robot Path Planning and Coordination

 ## Overview
-This project implements a multi-robot simulation environment for path planning, obstacle avoidance, and robot coordination using Python.
-It features:
+This project is a multi-robot simulation environment for path planning, obstacle avoidance, and robot coordination using Python.
+It includes:
 - A* path planning and grid-based map representation
 - Dynamic obstacle detection and avoidance
-- Robot-to-robot communication for path clearing
+- Robot-to-robot communication for path clearing and parking
 - Voice interaction via LLM (Large Language Model) integration
 - Visualization tools for grid maps and robot paths